Srinivasan Muralidhar: Retirement

-Gender discrimination and reproductive Health
+Gender discrimination and reproductive health

-Justice Muralidhar authored the judgment in Rajendra Grover v.
-Air India Ltd. (2007) which dealt with gender discrimination in service conditions of cabin crew, where he held that "this Court also finds nothing arbitrary, unreasonable or irrational in the pre-1997 male cabin crew being asked to serve on a flight which has their female colleague" as an In-Flight Supervisor and observed that this has "enabled its female cabin crew to break the 'glass ceiling'."
+Muralidhar authored the judgment in Rajendra Grover v.
+Air India Ltd. (2007) which dealt with gender discrimination in service conditions of cabin crew, where he held that "this Court also finds nothing arbitrary, unreasonable or irrational in the pre-1997 male cabin crew being asked to serve on a flight which has their female colleague" as an in-Flight supervisor and observed that this has "enabled its female cabin crew to break the 'glass ceiling'."

 He also dealt with issue of reproductive health in Laxmi Mandal v.
 Deen Dayal Harinagar Hospital (2010) which highlighted the deficiencies in the implementation of a cluster of schemes, funded by the Government of India, which were meant to reduce infant and maternal mortality, and the resultant systemic failure that lead to the denial of benefits to two mothers below the poverty line (BPL) during their pregnancy and immediately thereafter.
 In this judgement he deprecated the practice where "instead of making it easier for poor persons to avail of the benefits, the efforts at present seem to be to insist upon documentation to prove their status as 'poor' and 'disadvantaged'" and that "this onerous burden on them to prove that they are the persons in need of urgent medical assistance constitutes a major barrier to their availing of the services".
 He opined that "when it comes to the question of public health, no woman, more so a pregnant woman should be denied the facility of treatment at any stage irrespective of her social and economic background.
 This is the primary function in the public health services.
 This is where the inalienable right to health which is so inherent to the right to life gets enforced."